faruk-guler/LusuaL/Tools/Automation/Ansible-AWX.md

-# Ansible AWX Cycle Tool.
+# Ansible AWX Cycle Tool
 Ansible is an open-source configuration management and automation tool that allows users to manage and deploy software applications and infrastructure at scale.
 It was created by Michael DeHaan in 2012 and is now maintained by Red Hat.

 ## Ansible Hosts